amprebonne/amprebonne/README.md

 - 👋 Hi
-- 👀 I'm an aspiring swe
+- 👀 I'm an aspiring embedded swe
 - 📫 How to reach me, amprebonne@gmail.com

 <!---